kyma-incubator/compass/docs/investigations/secure-resolvers/secure-auth-resolvers.md

 Currently we cannot use this directive on query param ( https://github.com/99designs/gqlgen/issues/760).

 ### Database schema change
-Every resource managed by integration system have to have column with reference to integration system table record.
+Every resource managed by integration system have to be reachable from integration system perspective.

 ### New scopes